 The book series biggest adaptation came in 2005 when Walt Disney Pictures and Walden Media released the first movie entitled: “The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe”.

 It later released another film that was distributed under Disney with the third movie being distributed by 20th Century Fox.
-A fourth movie was planned but we believe that’s been rolled into the first movie for Netflix.
+A fourth movie was planned but never materialized.

-How and when Netflix scored the Narnia contract
+How and when Netflix scored the Narnia franchise

 The news of Netflix teaming up with The C.S.
 Lewis Company dropped back in October 2018.

-Netflix has a “multi-year deal” whereby it will have multiple film and series projects on the go all based on the books of Narnia.
+Netflix has a “multi-year deal” whereby it will have multiple film and series projects on the go all based on the books of Narnia exclusively.

-Back in October, Ted Sarandos who’s the head of content and Netflix said “C.S.
-Lewis’ beloved Chronicles of Narnia stories have resonated with generations of readers around the world,” adding “Families have fallen in love with characters like Aslan and the entire world of Narnia, and we’re thrilled to be their home for years to come.”
+Alongside the original announcement, Ted Sarandos, who’s the head of content at Netflix, said: “C.S.
+Lewis’s beloved Chronicles of Narnia stories have resonated with generations of readers around the world,” adding “Families have fallen in love with characters like Aslan and the entire world of Narnia, and we’re thrilled to be their home for years to come.”

-It was also reiterated multiple times that Netflix would be adapting Narnia into a Universe liking positioning the series to go up against the likes of Game of Thrones and the Marvel Cinematic Universe albeit for a more family-orientated audience.
+It was also reiterated multiple times that Netflix would be adapting Narnia into a Universe, positioning the series to go up against the likes of Game of Thrones and the Marvel Cinematic Universe albeit for a more family-orientated audience.

 You can see more from the original press release over on the official Narnia Facebook post but here are the main lines:

-The most important aspect to the Netflix deal and what makes it more unique than what has come before is that Netflix has access to all seven of the books.
+The most important aspect of the Netflix deal and what makes it more unique than what has come before is that Netflix has access to all seven of the books.
 This means some of the later books that have never seen adaptations before could be coming to Netflix where previous owners of the license haven’t been able to.